mdfnam/QnA/Ism as a Pronoun.md

   <img src="https://github.com/mdfnam/QnA/assets/156814846/320fde51-9b47-4840-9a5e-5b118b53b8f6" width="330">
 </p>

-**Note:** First Person Pronouns like I, me and you are used to refer to individuals, regardless of gender.
+**Note:** First person and second person singular pronouns like I, me and you are used to refer to individuals, regardless of gender.

 ### Case
 Case indicates the grammatical role that the pronoun plays in a sentence.